Rongorongo text Y

 Text Y of the rongorongo corpus, known as the Paris Snuff Box, is one of two dozen surviving rongorongo texts.

 Other names

 Y is the standard designation, continuing from Barthel (1958).
 Fischer (1997) refers to it as RR5.

 The nickname in French is La Tabatière.

 Location

 Musée de l'Homme, Paris.
 Catalog # 62-47-5.

 Description

 A single unfluted tablet or part of a tablet, cut into pieces and assembled into a snuff box, 71 × 46–47 × 26–28 mm.
 It is variously said to be made from foreign driftwood or Pacific rosewood.
 The glyphs that remain, though crudely carved with a steel blade, are in excellent condition, except in the center of the bottom piece where they have been worn down.
-There are no glyphs on the inside, as the tablet was planed down to a thickness 4–5 mm before being cut into pieces (Fischer 1997:497).
+There are no glyphs on the inside, as the tablet was planed down to a thickness of 4–5 mm before being cut into pieces (Fischer 1997:497).

 Provenance

 Although the provenance for this object is not good, and being cut with a steel blade makes it suspect, both Métraux and Barthel believed it to be undoubtedly genuine.
 One reason is that it contains the rare glyph 36 and the rare compounds 38 and 684, and so is an unlikely forgery, though Barthel found out about it too late to include it in his catalogue.
 It was sold to the Musée de I'Homme in December 1961 by one Henry Reichlen, who had acquired it from a French family who had owned it for several generations — eighty years, by their count.

 The box was presumably made by a sailor who did not recognize the value of the tablet.
 Since snuffboxes were more popular in the early part of the nineteenth century than later, when cigarettes became popular, it would likely have been acquired earlier than most surviving rongorongo texts.